sourcegraph/sourcegraph-accounts-sdk-go/README.md

 )

 type stateStore struct{
+	// Authentication state is the unique identifier that is randomly-generated and
+	// assigned to a particular authentication flow, they are used to prevent
+	// authentication interception attacks and considered secrets, therefore it MUST
-	// For best security measures, authentication state should be stored in a
-	// backend component (e.g. Redis).
-The design of the samsauth.StateStore
+	// be stored in a backend component (e.g. Redis, database).
+The design of the
-	// interface explicitly disallowed storing state in the cookie, as they can be
+	// samsauth.StateStore interface explicitly disallowed storing state in the
-	// tampered with when cookie values are stored Unencrypted.
+	// cookie, as they can be tampered with when cookie values are stored
-	// TODO: redisClient *redis.Client
+	// unencrypted.
 }

 func (s *stateStore) SetState(r *http.Request, state string) error {